WillMII/AFB-Mass-Training-Game/README.md

 A popular CSS framework that provides responsive grid layouts and pre-styled components (buttons, cards, navbars).
 We use the React-Bootstrap library to integrate those styles directly into our React components, speeding up UI development and ensuring consistency.

 **Unity (WebGL)**
 Our game engine for the interactive escape-room modules.
 We build each training scenario in Unity and export a lightweight **WebGL** build that runs in the browser.
-Unity handles graphics, physics, and input, letting us focus on quiz logic and immersive puzzles.

 ---